Connecting to the Internet

 For Laptop Users

 The Law Library has several carrels and study rooms equipped with electrical outlets and network connections to the Internet.
-Most of the building, including the library, classrooms, and lobby, provides wireless network access (using the "WiFi" or 802-11b/g standard).
+Most of the building, including the library, classrooms, and lobby, provides wireless network access (using the "WiFi" or 802.11a, 802.11g, and 802.11n, and 802.11ac).
 More information appears just below.

 Nearly all classrooms contain enough electrical outlets to accommodate all students taking notes with laptop computers.

 Wireless network "access points" are located in the Law School library, the lobby, our major classrooms, and the McGlothlin Courtroom.
-These all use the "802.11b/g" or "WiFi" standard.
+The wireless network supports all of the following major protocols: 802.11a, 802.11g, and 802.11n, and 802.11ac.

 The campus wireless network requires users to login periodically in order to retain their access permission.
 When it's time for you to do that, you'll know: a message will ask you to login and you won't have Internet access until you do.
 Your William & Mary account ID and password are all that you need for the login.